Chapter 12: Testability Features

 CQL includes a number of features to make it easier to create what you might call "Test" procedures.
 These primarily are concerned with loading up the database with dummy data, and/or validating the result of normal procedures that query the database.
 There are several interesting language features in these dimensions.

+Test code can be needlessly brittle, especially when creating dummy data; any column changes typically cause all sorts of data insertion code to need to be repaired.
 In many cases the actual data values are completely uninteresting to the test -- any values would do.
 There are several strategies you can use to get good dummy data into your database in a more maintainable way.

 The simplest form uses a variant of the insert statement that fills in any missing columns with a seed value.
 An example might be something like the below: